 I’ve learned this first-hand.
 After being a back of the pack runner in high school, I returned to running in my twenties, but this time it wasn’t because I could say I was ‘on the team’.
 Nobody watched as I ran through the streets of Lincroft N.J. at 8:30 at night.
 The coach wasn’t waiting for me with his stopwatch as I arrived home.
 This time I was doing it for myself.

 Over the next five years, I was able to complete several marathons, shattering my notion that I was a back of the pack athlete.
 Some athletes have awards to show for their glory days and then barely break a sweat for the rest of their life.

 My reward was attempting something again that had taken root in my mind as an unsuccessful experience – this time for different reasons.
-And in the process, I gained over 30 years of finding new challenges and meeting them in hundreds of races.
+And in the process, I gained years of finding new challenges and meeting them in hundreds of races.

 Just because you’ve had a bad experience in some area of your life doesn’t mean it won’t work out again if you approach it at another time, from another angle, or with a different attitude.

 4. Stop Multitasking at the Expense of Living in the Moment

 Raising pre-teen kids can be pretty illuminating about human nature.
 From birth, until they’re bitten by technology and succumb to the onslaught of stimuli from all directions, they live totally in the moment.
 Whatever they’re doing, they’re all in.
 Whether it’s a wild pillow fight or a skinned knee, their reactions are full-throated and honest.
 They’re not physically present but mentally somewhere else.